csukuangfj/rfcs/RFC0003-sparse-roadmap/README.md

 storing data in a multi-dimensional array structure that can be processed on various computational devices such as GPUs as well as multicore CPUs efficiently by taking advantage of parallelism that these devices support.
-PyTorch has advanged in developing computational tools for various ML and AI algorithms that can be applied to so-called dense or strided tensors.
+PyTorch has advanced in developing computational tools for various ML and AI algorithms that can be applied to so-called dense or strided tensors.
 However, the developement of tools applicable to sparse tensors has not passed the